 Medications to manage symptoms include:

-Surgery may also be recommended if all other conservative methods of treatment have failed.
-Surgical procedures differ depending upon the type of IBD:
+If all other conservative methods of treatment have failed, surgery may be necessary.
+Surgical procedures differ depending upon the type of IBD that is present.